 So come to the Inverness ½ Marathon, run for fun and maybe even run for charity.
 By taking part you will see that the event is ‘½ marathon, total achievement’.

-Entry is now open for the 2014 Global Energy Inverness 1/2 Marathon.
-The 1/2 Marathon is open to runners aged 17 and over on day of race.
+The ½ Marathon is open to runners aged 17 and over on day of race.
 This event is not suitable for wheelchair entrants.

-All runners will receive a confirmation email.
-Race instructions, along with race number confirmation will be sent by email early in March and be available to download from the website.
+All runners will receive a confirmation email on entering.
+Race instructions, along with race number confirmation will be sent by email in early March and be available to download from the website.

-All participants must register at Inverness Sports Centre between 09.30-11.45 on Sunday 9th March.
-Please note there will be no race day entries for the 1/2 marathon.
+All participants must register at Inverness Sports Centre between 09.30-11.45 on Sunday 12 March.
+Please note there will be no race day entries for the ½ Marathon.

 You should bring your email confirmation: this will allow you to collect your race number, timing tag and technical t-shirt.

 Your race number includes a tear off baggage label and timing Bib Tag (you do not need to remove the bib tag from your race number).

 Please fasten your race number to the front of your t-shirt.
 If it is not displayed you may be pulled out of the race before the finish and you will not receive your medal.
 Please do not deface your race number: this is contrary to Scottish Athletics’ regulations and will lead to your disqualification.